usnistgov/dimspec/README.md

 ## Getting Started

-While the only hard requirement for using DIMSpec is R version 4.1 or later (packages will be installed as part of the installation compliance script, though users on Windows systems should also install RTools), to get the most out of DIMSpec other software users may want to include are (but may not be limited to):
+While the only hard requirement for using DIMSpec is R version 4.1 or later (packages will be installed as part of the installation compliance script, though users on Windows systems should also install RTools), to get the most out of DIMSpec users may want to include other software such as (but are in no way limited to):
 - Java (with bit architecture matching that of R)
 - MSConvert >= 3.0.21050 (from ProteoWizard)
 - SQLite >= v3.32.0